-With hundreds of software for non profits on the market, nonprofits of all sizes have more options than ever to efficiently grow, manage and streamline their organizations.
+With hundreds of software for nonprofits on the market, nonprofits of all sizes have more options than ever to efficiently grow, manage and streamline their organizations.
 From individual, standalone applications for donor management software to comprehensive enterprise resource planning (ERP) solutions, nonprofits can more easily and cost-effectively manage their essential day-to-day functions.
-This includes advocacy and e-mail marketing campaigns, accounting, reporting and constituent management.
+This includes advocacy and email marketing campaigns, accounting, reporting and constituent management.
 The challenge for nonprofit buyers, however, is determining exactly which of these solutions can best meet their organization’s unique needs today—and grow with them over time.
-This guide provides an overview of non profit software and nonprofit management software reviews to help you make the most informed purchasing decisions and find the best fundraising software.
+This guide provides an overview of nonprofit software and nonprofit management software reviews to help you make the most informed purchasing decisions.

 Here’s what we’ll cover:

-Software for non-profit organizations includes a wide range of standalone applications and comprehensive programs that help nonprofits manage the many facets of their administrative, fundraising, donor relations, tracking and reporting functions.
-Regardless of their size, scope of offerings, or budget, every nonprofit stands to benefit from utilizing these feature-rich non profit management software solutions.
+Software for nonprofit organizations includes a wide range of standalone applications and comprehensive programs that help nonprofits manage the many facets of their administrative, fundraising, donor relations, tracking and reporting functions.
+Regardless of their size, scope of offerings or budget, every nonprofit stands to benefit from utilizing these feature-rich nonprofit management solutions.
 While each delivers its own unique flair and functionality, most of the systems provide similar core offerings, which we’ve highlighted below.

 Before jumping into purchasing software for your nonprofit, it’s important to understand your organizational needs and how a system could help meet those requirements now and in the years to come.

 Small local or regional-based nonprofits.
 Generating donor support for every nonprofit is essential, but for small nonprofits it’s even more critical that they can secure gifts and grants to fund their programs.
-Individual e-mail marketing and fundraising software for small nonprofits can be an effective and budget friendly way for these nonprofits to create social engagement and track online donations for the audit trail.
+Individual email marketing and fundraising systems for small nonprofits can be an effective and budget friendly way for these nonprofits to create social engagement and track online donations for the audit trail.

 Mid-sized nonprofits.
 These nonprofits are looking to cultivate relationships that can turn those who are actively engaged as newsletter readers, volunteers or occasional givers into repeat donors.
-For mid-sized nonprofits focused on long-term growth, they are typically looking for non profit database software suites that include integrated donor software for nonprofits, e-mail marketing and financial management applications that offer centralized control, high levels of security and robust reporting and audit functionality.
+For mid-sized nonprofits focused on long-term growth, they are typically looking for nonprofit database suites that include integrated donor software for nonprofits, email marketing and financial management applications that offer centralized control, high levels of security and robust reporting and audit functionality.

 Nonprofits that adopt the right types of software for their organization stand to benefit in many ways, such as: